 They Come with Tax Benefit

-This is another major benefit of home loan because over the past few decades’ capital appreciation in the case of property prices has been much higher than the interest required to be paid on housing loan.
-So for example if a person has taken a loan of 1,00,000 at the interest rate of 10 percent and if the value of that said property increases to 5,00,000 by the end of the tenure then the interest of 10 percent will not be big deal.
+This is another major benefit of home loan because over the past few decades’ capital appreciations in the case of property prices has been much higher than the interest required to be paid on housing loan.
+So for example if a person has taken a loan of 1,00,000 at the interest rate of 10 per cent and if the value of that said property increases to 5,00,000 by the end of the tenure then the interest of 10 per cent will not be big deal.
 The capital appreciation will take care of interest expenses and the person will still be in profit only.